electron/node/doc/api/path.markdown

     // returns
     '../../impl/bbb'

-*Note:* If any of the paths passed are zero-length strings then the current
+*Note:* If the arguments to `relative` are zero-length strings then the current
-        working directory will be used instead.
+        working directory will be used instead of them.
 If both the paths are the same then a zero-length string will be returned.

 ## path.dirname(p)